Susanne Frick

 E-Mail: frickstatistik.tu-dortmundde

-Tel.: 0231 755 8327
+Phone: 0231 755 8327

 Susanne Frick is a postdoctoral researcher at the chair of Statistical Methods in Social Sciences at TU Dortmund University, working in the interdisciplinary research project FAIR (https://fair.tu-dortmund.de) since February 2022.
 She earned a PhD in psychology at the University of Mannheim in the research training group Statistical Modeling in Psychology (SMiP) in December 2021.
 From 2013 to 2018, she studied psychology at the University of Constance.
 Her research interests include psychometrics and item response theory with a focus on the Thurstonian item response model and the multidimensional forced-choice format.

-Frick, S. (2021).
+Frick, S. (2022).
 Modeling Faking in the Multidimensional Forced-Choice Format - The Faking Mixture Model.
-Psychometrika, Advance online publication. https://doi.org/10.1007/s11336-021-09818-6
+Psychometrika, 87, 773–794. https://doi.org/10.1007/s11336-021-09818-6

-Frick, S., Brown, A., & Wetzel, E. (2021).
+Frick, S., Brown, A., & Wetzel, E. (2023).
 Investigating the normativity of trait estimates from multidimensional forced-choice data.
-Multivariate Behavioral Research, Advance online publication. https://doi.org/10.1080/00273171.2021.1938960
+Multivariate Behavioral Research, 58(1), 1–29. https://doi.org/10.1080/00273171.2021.1938960

 Wetzel, E., Frick, S., & Brown, A. (2021).
-Does multidimensional forced-choice prevent faking? comparing the susceptibility of the multidimensional forced-choice format and the rating scale format to faking.
+Does multidimensional forced-choice prevent faking?
+Comparing the susceptibility of the multidimensional forced-choice format and the rating scale format to faking.
 Psychological Assessment, 33(2), 156–170. https://doi.org/10.1037/pas0000971